-This was agreeable to the agent of he company, and he signed the same.
+This was agreeable to the agent of the company, and he signed the same.
 But the decorations did not go up.
-There was nothing done, and people be-gan to complain to Porter that he was lacking in patriotism, and demanded to know why he did not decorate the hotel.
+There was nothing done, and people began to complain to Porter that he was lacking in patriotism, and demanded to know why he did not decorate the hotel.
 Porter got busy with the company and was then informed that the contract would not be fulfilled.
-The boniface became angry and wrote the following letter to the company:

-"I have been advised by your agent that the contract he signed yesterday, he would not be able through you to fulfill.
-This is a notice that if the work is not commenced and finished according to contract, the matter will be placed in the hands of our attor-neys with orders to begin proceedings against you at once." papers will be forwarded to him today.
+The boniface became angry and wrote the following etter to the company: "I have been advised by your agent robbery of the People's Cash store.
+Depthat the contract he signed yesterday, he would not be able through you to ne would not be able through you to fulfill.
+This is a notice that if the work is not commenced and finished according to contract, the matter will be placed in the hands of our attorformerly a clerk in the People's store,

-In reply to this, W. Hintze, "proprie-tor" of the company, wrote to Mr. Porter, sending the communication with Zorneaux, to the effect that "my agents have no power of attorney but are under contract with me, that in order to make a contract perfect and order to make a contract perfect and legal, I must accept a contract."
-He then goes on to say that if Porter desires to go to law, etc., it is agreeable to Hintze
+In reply to this, W. Hintze, "proprietor" of the company, wrote to Mr. Porter, sending the communication with Zorneaux, to the effect that "my agents have no power of attorney but are under contract with me, that in order to make a contract perfect and legal.
+I must accept a contract."
+He then goes on to say that if Porter de-sires to go to law, etc., it is agreeable o Hintze

-After Zorneaux presented the com-munication to Porter he asked the latfor if there were any reply.
+After Zorneaux presented the com-munication to Porter he asked the latter if there were any reply.
 The hotel man replied that he would stand by the contract and would hold the com-pany to the same.
-Zorneaux insisted that a new contract be signed by Por-ter whereby the latter would be bound to pay as soon as the decorations are Porter refused to do so and then Zorneaux became insulting until Por-ter, flushing with anger, threatened to give the decorator a correct imitation of a cloud burst toying with a tumble
+Zorneaux insisted that a new contract be signed by Porter whereby the latter would be bound to pay as soon as the decorations are up.
+Porter refused to do so and then Zorneaux became insulting until Porfor, flushing with anger, threatened to give the decorator a correct imitation of a cloud burst toying with a tumble remembers his wife and children often with a box of Startup's Fruited Bitter Sweets, Bonnie Brier or Downy Chocolates.
+Their "confection perfection brings perfection of affection."
+25c to 89c the box everywhere.